Polyaspartic Floor Coatings · Vancouver, BC

 • Sheen and texture can be adjusted for safety and cleanability.

-• For decorative full-flake “showroom” makeovers, see our dedicated garage page.
+• For decorative full-flake “showroom” makeovers, use the dedicated garage page.

 Explore finishes and garage-specific planning here: Garage Floor Options & Flake Systems.